honest-reviews-2025/SmartSTP-review-2025/README.md

 Traders have reported the following issues:

 - ❗ Delayed withdrawals or incomplete payouts
-- ❗ Poor communication from account managers
 - ❗ Confusing bonus conditions

-As with many offshore brokers, these are not universal but should be considered.

 ---